natalie-kate/music_to_my_ears/TESTING.md

   - Registration successfully adds a new user and their profile.

 ### Error pages
+  * Could not get error pages to display at all, I checked and they were in the correct location for django to find, as I had read django looks for them automatically, I then implemented the code set out by [Engineer to Developer] (https://engineertodeveloper.com/serving-custom-error-pages-with-django/).
+Still nothing.
+Revisited it and noticed an error in the console, django.template.exceptions.TemplateSyntaxError: Could not parse the remainder: ' 'home'' from 'url 'home'', didn't know where this error was so started checking files, knowing that I had no issues with links etc so checked error templates and yup I had put the links in {{}} instead of {%%}.
+Changed that in the error page templates and that was it.
+    Wasn't seeing any styling on them though whcih took my 10 minutes to realise it was because I'd made debug = False and therefore the static would be being served by AWS which development environment isn't set up with.
   - 404.html back to home button works.
   - 404 report issue link takes user to contact form.
   - 500.html back to home button works.